 Let’s look at an example of a group case study interview and how it might play out.

 Our client is a company suffering from declining profitability.
 The prompt is presented to a group of 3-6 eager candidates.
-There are two ways (or formats) to evaluate the candidates – either via interviews, or presentations.
+There is one of two formats through which the candidates will be evaluated – through an interview or presentation.

-In the interview format, the candidates, after being provided with the prompt, are allowed some time (usually 15-20 minutes) to discuss the case.
-Because the interviewer is observing the process, the candidates will need to soon bring order to a potentially chaotic discussion.
+Interview format: The candidates, after being provided with the prompt, are allowed some time (usually 15-20 minutes) to discuss the case.
+Because the interviewer is observing the process, the candidates will need to soon bring order to a potentially chaotic discussion and decide on next steps.
 In such a high-pressure environment, it is easy to start going back and forth without fitting your conversation within a defined structure.
-A candidate is not only trying to solve the case, he/she is also trying to work ‘with,’ and not ‘against’ the other team members.
+You are not only trying to solve the case, you are also trying to work ‘with’ your team members.

 Irrespective of the format of the group case study, the skills tested remain the same: